Lowell Alternative High School

 Arts and EnrichmentArt, band, ceramics, choir, drama, orchestra, piano lab

-School Day Academic EnrichmentAP courses, honor courses, visual and performing arts classes (including photography, architecture, and theater tech), journalism, yearbook, world languages
+School Day Academic EnrichmentAP courses, Visual and Performing Arts classes (including photography, architecture, and theater tech), Journalism, Yearbook, World Languages, Robotics, and Science Research.

 College Counseling/Support ProgramsAll students have a grade level counselor assigned to them for their four year duration at Lowell.
 All students are given accounts to Connectedu, a district-wide college and career website that helps students and counselors plan and prepare to apply for college.
 All counselors plan class schedules with students to ensure high school graduation requirements are met along with meeting A-G college/university entrance requirements.